guzmonne/dotfiles/README.md

 One of my key dependencies is NodeJS.
 I like using [`n`](https://github.com/tj/n) to handle NodeJS installations, but don't like to install a first version of `npm` to be able to install `n`.
-Instead, I prefer to clone the `n` repository and then build it locally providing the `PREFIX` envionment variable.
+Instead, I prefer to clone the `n` repository and then build it locally providing the `PREFIX` environment variable.
 The `PREFIX` environment variable tells `n` where it should install the binaries and all versions of NodeJS.
 If you choose `n` to reside in a folder managed by your user you'll avoid a bunch of potential permission bugs.